 The initial investment balance less any expected residual value of the investment, multiplied by,

-The percentage of actual tax credits and other tax benefits allocated to the reporting entity in the current period divided by the total estimated tax credits and other tax benefits expected to be received by the reporting entity over the life of the investment.
+The percentage of actual tax credits and other tax benefits allocated to the reporting entity in the current period divided by the total estimated tax credits and other tax benefits expected to be received by the reporting entity over the amortization timeframe (life of the investment).

 Reporting entities shall recognize tax credits in the period they are allocated to the investor for tax purposes.
 Unless all tax credits are allocated to the reporting entity at the date of initial investment, immediate recognition of the entire benefit of the tax credits to be received during the term of the investment project that generates tax credits and other tax benefits is not permitted.
 Tax credits shall not be recognized in the financial statements before the year in which the credit arises.
 (ASC 323-740-25-5)